ENVIRONMENTAL RESPONSIBILITY

 Erosion control and Slope Stabilization

 The slopes of the Kicking Horse Canyon are notoriously unstable and slow to establish plant growth.
 Construction often results in the removal of existing vegetation that has provided soil reinforcement and erosion control.
 The seeding of grasses alone, often sufficient on many other projects, is not as effective in this rocky canyon environment.
-The Ministry of Transportation is experimenting with several techniques to provide additional slope stabilization, and to promote the establishment of woody vegetation for long-term benefit.
+The Ministry of Transportation and Infrastructure is experimenting with several techniques to provide additional slope stabilization, and to promote the establishment of woody vegetation for long-term benefit.

 Planting ledges are created with the installation of straw “logs” along slope contours.